Genrep-Software/style-guides/c++/cppguide.md

 correctness of any defaulted operations as you would any other code.

-Due to the risk of slicing, prefer to avoid providing a public assignment operator or copy/move constructor for a class that\'s intended to be derived from (and prefer to avoid deriving from a class with such members).
+Due to the risk of slicing, prefer to avoid providing a public assignment operator or copy/move constructor for a class that's intended to be derived from (and prefer to avoid deriving from a class with such members).
 If your base class needs to be copyable, provide a public virtual `Clone()` method, and a protected copy constructor that derived classes can use to implement it.

-### Structs vs. Classes {#Structs_vs._Classes}
+### Structs vs. Classes

 Use a `struct` only for passive objects that carry data; everything else is a `class`.

 The `struct` and `class` keywords behave almost identically in C++.
-We add our own semantic meanings to each keyword, so you should use the appropriate keyword for the data-type you\'re defining.
+We add our own semantic meanings to each keyword, so you should use the appropriate keyword for the data-type you're defining.

 `structs` should be used for passive objects that carry data, and may have associated constants.
 All fields must be public.
 The struct must